-Press the Enter key to move to a new line, click on More items..., and, from the Insert Merge Field dialog box, select the City field Now stay on the same line, and type a comma (,) followed by a space From the Insert Merge Field dialog box select the State field, stay on the same line again, hit the space bar once, then from the Insert Merge Field dialog box select the ZIP Code field to round off the address that's to be merged with the letters Press the Enter key to space down after the address So far, so good.
+Press the Enter key to move to a new line, click on More items..., and, from the Insert Merge Field dialog box, select the City field and click on Close Now stay on the same line, and type a comma (,) followed by a space and click on Close From the Insert Merge Field dialog box select the State field, click on Close, stay on the same line again, hit the space bar once, then from the Insert Merge Field dialog box select the ZIP Code field and click on Close This round off the address that is to be merged with the letters.

+Press the Enter key to space down after the address So far, so good.
 Next you need to put a placeholder for the Home Contact after the salutation Dear... at the beginning of the letter.
-Put the cursor right after the word Dear, then press the Space bar to space over one space Now, click on More items..., and, from the Insert Merge Field dialog box, select the Home Contact field, and type a colon (:) By now you should be getting the idea of how to insert merge data into the Field Trip Notice as you go along.
-Carry on now until you have typed in the rest of the Filed Trip letter illustrated in Fig. 7.12 a couple of pages back-be sure to put a space before and/or after each Placeholder so that the data will be correctly spaced grammatically in the final version of the letter When you have finished, don't forget to save the form letter (Field Trip Notice) Step 5: Previewing your letters Before printing your letters, you can preview them on the screen to see how the data from the Address List source document will look when it is merged with the form letter.
+Put the cursor right after the word Dear, then press the Space bar to space over one space Now, click on More items..., and, from the Insert Merge Field dialog box, select the Home Contact field, and type a colon (:), then click on Close By now you should be getting the idea of how to insert merge data into the Field Trip Notice as you go along.
+Carry on now until you have typed in the rest of the Field Trip Notice letter illustrated in Fig. 7.13 a couple of pages back (page 249)-be sure to put a space before and/or after each Placeholder so that the data will be correctly spaced grammatically in the final version of the letter When you have finished, Save the form letter (Field Trip Notice) Step 5: Previewing your letters Before printing your letters, you can preview them on the screen to see how the data from the Address List source document will look when it is merged with the form letter.
 At the bottom of the Mail Merge Task Pane, click on Next: Preview your letters This will take you to Step 5 of the Mail Merge process.
+Immediately, you are presented with the first of the 10 letters with all the Merge Field data for the first record in the Address List database filled in (Fig. 7.16).
+Hodge Road Elementary School 123 Mingo Bluff Avenue Knightdale, NC 23456 Thursday, October 24, 2013 Mr and Mrs Shamey 1820 Newcombe Terrace West Highland City, PA 15647 Dear Mr and Mrs Shamey: